zeldigas/text2confl/docs/explanation/virtual-pages.md

 # Virtual pages

-If you don't plan to manage all your wiki pages as code, then there is a big chance for you to face with the following challenge - you have pages that you want to store as code, but they can be in various places of your space tree.
+If you don't plan to manage all your wiki pages as code, then there is a big chance for you to face the following challenge - you have pages that you want to store as code, but they can be in various places of your space tree.

 Consider the following example:

 * there is a number of pages under some parent
-* parent page uses pretty complex formatting - multiples column pages with complex macros and other stuff so it does not make sense (or ever possible) to mange it as code
+* parent page uses pretty complex formatting - multi-column pages with complex macros and other stuff so it does not make sense (or is even possible) to manage it as code
 * child pages are simple or for any other reason fit well in idea of managing them as text files and sync with text2confl.